jsvine/linstapaper/README.md

 ## Generating the site

 To generate the Linstapaper homepage, you must have Node.js and the npm package manager installed.
-To install the site-generator's two package-dependencies, run:
+To install the site-generator's three package-dependencies, run:

-	npm install jade
-	npm install js-yaml
+	make install dependencies

 To generate the site, run: